smikhalevski/roqueform/README.md

 ## Field value updates

 The field is essentially a container that encapsulates the value and provides methods to update it.
-Let's have a look at the `dispatchValue` method that updates the field value:
+Let's have a look at the `setValue` method that updates the field value:

 ```ts
 const field = useField({ foo: 'bar' });